 Employ fatigue control measures when at the microscope.
 Take micro-breaks every 20 to 30 minutes of microscope use.
 Stretches are beneficial to promote circulation and reduce joint stiffness.

-Rotate between a variety of tasks.
+Rotate among a variety of tasks.
 Mix it up throughout the day.

 Microscopy - Control Eye Strain